Article Series Table of content | Click to expand

 In the following section, we will review the “preferred solution” for the challenge that we have in an Exchange stage migration environment.

-I describe this solution is a “preferred solution” because, verse the other option that we will cover in the next section that requires editing the registry and, the HOSTS file; the current method is simpler.
+I describe this solution is a “preferred solution” because, vs. the other option that we will cover in the next section that requires editing the registry and, the HOSTS file; the current method is simpler.

 When using the method of creating a new Outlook mail profile and providing the onmicrosoft user E-mail address, we don’t need to edit local OS configuration files.